 The Revolution Has Been Digitized

-I am writing a new book entitled The Future has Been Digitized – a Toolkit for the Future of Museums.
+I am writing a new book entitled The Revolution has Been Digitized – a Toolkit for the Future of Museums.
 I can hardly wait to bring it out into the world and share it with you.

 It takes inspiration from by my six years as Associate Director of Digital Learning at the American Museum of Natural History.
 It will be published by the American Alliance of Museums with Rowman & Littlefield in 2022.